Marbled Gingerbread Cake

 Instructions

-- Preheat oven to 350°F. Spray a 12 x 8 inch baking pan with baking spray or lightly grease with butter.
+- Preheat oven to 350°F. Spray a 12×8-inch baking pan with baking spray or lightly grease with butter.
 Set aside.

-- To make the filling: In a medium bowl, beat cream cheese with an electric mixer on medium speed just until smooth.
+- Cream Cheese Filling: In a medium bowl, beat cream cheese with an electric mixer on medium speed just until smooth.
 Beat in granulated sugar, flour, vanilla and 2 eggs until combined.
 Set aside.

-- In a separate bowl, use a whisk to sift together flour, cinnamon, baking soda, ginger, cloves, baking powder and nutmeg.
+- Cake Batter: In a separate large bowl, use a whisk to sift together flour, cinnamon, baking soda, ginger, cloves, baking powder and nutmeg.
 Set aside.

 - Using an electric mixer, cream together butter, brown sugar and vanilla on medium-high speed until combined.
 To the creamed mixture add molasses and eggs.
 Whip until smooth.

-- Add dry ingredients to the bowl alternately with buttermilk beginning and ending with flour.
+- On low speed add dry mixture to the bowl alternately with the buttermilk beginning and ending with flour.
 Beat just until combined.
 Scrape bottom and sides of bowl.

 - Spread 2/3 batter into the prepared baking pan.
 Pour cream cheese filling evenly over batter.
 Spoon remaining batter in mounds on top of filling.
 Use a butter knife or offset spatula to gently swirl the batter into the filling.